bdice/advanced-data-mining-project/README.md

 Use the requirements file (`pip install -U -r requirements.txt`) to get the dependencies for these data acquisition scripts.

+Installation notes:

-It was necessary to use Python 2 for compatibility with Spark 2.2 on the flux-hadoop cluster.
+- It was necessary to use Python 2 for compatibility with Spark 2.2 on the flux-hadoop cluster.
+- The dependency `cartopy` is much easier to install via `conda` than `pip`.
+It is only needed for generating map visualizations.

 ### Procedure